 1. Pre-heat oven to 180 degrees.
 Take a large oven proof pot (with a lid ((I use a casserole pot)) ) and we are basically going to pop in everything, nearly!
 So in goes the steak strips, bacon, shallots, carrots, celery, garlic, parsley, red wine, tomato puree, passatta and stock.
 Mix it all together.

 2. Next you need a “bouquet garni” (also known as a bunch of stuff wrapped in string!!)
 Take the orange peel, and place the thyme and bay leaves in it.
 Then tie it together to create a little parcel and pop it, half submerged, into the pot and pop the lid on.

 3. You now need to put the pot in the oven where it needs to cook for around 2.5 hours, until the onions and carrots are nicely soft.
 Every half hour to forty minutes just give it a bit of a stir.

 4. After two and a half hours, chuck the mushrooms in too and stir them in so they don’t sit on top and are able to soak in the liquid.

-5. Take from the oven and serve immediately.
+5. Take from the oven and make sure to remove your “bouquet garni” and pop it in your rubbish bins or food waste bins and serve immediately.
 I served this with mashed potatoes which I made by boiling potatoes and mashing with a small amount of vegetable stock….delicious!